P3rf3ctXZer0/Pixelmon-BYOI/README.md

 * FoamFix - A mod that optimizes many of the game's shortcomings.

+* Forestry - Bringing bees, butterflies and more trees. as well as eco-friendly energy production and mail to Minecraft.

 * Forgelin - A library mod.

 * FTB Library - A library mod.